esl-epfl/pynq-power-ranger/SW_Examples/README.md

 - The **[XADC IP configuration](Basic_Monitoring_SW_Power/HW/recreate_xadc.tcl)** to read the current measurement from the pin VP of the Power Ranger board.
 This IP is connected to the AXI4 bus to be controlled from the processing system.
 - A **[C Proxy driver](Basic_Monitoring_SW_Power/SW/src/CXADCProxy.cpp)** to interface with the XADC IP from a Linux application.
 The XADC acquires 256 samples and averages them to deliver one sample at ~123 Hz.
 The worker thread waits 8130 us between sample readings (polling), which roughly matches the sample production rate of the ADC.

+> [!NOTE]
-> [NOTE] These examples assume that the Power Ranger is set to measure from the VP pin and the power is supplied from the USB connector with a typical input supply of 5V.
+> These examples assume that the Power Ranger is set to measure from the VP pin and the power is supplied from the USB connector with a typical input supply of 5V.

 ## 📁 Contents